Neurocritical Care Fellowship (Minnesota)

 - Comprehensive consultative practice in the trauma ICU, medical ICU, cardiovascular ICU and several transplant units

 - Clinical research related to critical care neurology

 - Teaching in end-of-life care and family communication

-- Comprehensive teaching in neuroimaging of critical neurologic illness
+- Comprehensive teaching in neuroimaging of critical neurological illness

-The Neurocritical Care Neurology Fellowship Program at Mayo Clinic in Rochester was established in 2000.
-Several fellows have completed their training in this program.
+The Neurocritical Care Fellowship at Mayo Clinic's campus in Rochester, Minnesota, was established in 2000.
+Several fellows have completed training in this program.
 It is anticipated that one fellow will complete this program annually.